 We thought we couldn’t finish on this note.
 It would be like a band closing off a concert with a drum solo (or two dancing dwarves and a miniature Stonehenge for Spinal Tap fans).
 We were looking for a grand finale.
 Our final hypothesis was that direct speech leads to better memory for the exact wording of a sentence than indirect speech.
 Drum roll...Yes!
 A convincing effect.
 And it even replicated!
 And that’s 14.

-So now we’re writing this Behemoth of a paper and then we’re going to try to find a home for it.
+So now we’re writing this Behemoth of a paper and then we’re going to try to find a home for it [update: the paper was published in 2013].
 I actually think it will be a highly informative and interesting paper.
 Our Null results are meaningful because our experiments were high-powered and we used Bayesian statistics, which enabled us to quantify the strength of evidence for the Null.
 And our other results are partly counterintuitive and partly as expected; and taken together, they present a coherent picture.
 Moreover, we have great confidence in the results because of their high power and reproducibility.

 But I’m still wondering what the paper would have looked like under the old regime.